mikenakis/Public/intertwine/README.md

 The untwiner of `T` performs the opposite and complementary operation of the entwiner, namely:
 - Accepts an instance of `T` as a constructor parameter and stores it in `final` field `exitPoint`.
-- Implements the `anyCall` method of the `AnyCall` interface as follows:
+- Implements the `anycall` method of the `Anycall` interface as follows:
   - It uses the supplied `MethodKey` to determine which method of `T` is being invoked, and for each method it does the following:
     - Unpacks the parameters from the array of `Object`, performing any unboxing necessary.
     - Invokes the corresponding method of `exitPoint`, passing it the unpacked parameters.